Introduction

 Result

-Once both runs are finished and the pot is distributed appropriately, the current hand ends, paving way for the commencement of a new one.
+Once both runs are finished and the pot is distributed appropriately, the current hand ends, paving the way for the commencement of a new one.

 Run it Once